formicant/opencv-tetris/README.md

 The window closing button does not work!
 Use the <kbd>Esc</kbd> key.

+## Scoring

+- 1 line — 1 point
+- 2 lies at ones — 4 points
+- 3 lies at ones — 9 points
+- 4 lies at ones — 16 points

 ## TO DO

 - [ ] More accurate rotation